 OpenSearch is a fully open source search and analytics suite.
-OpenSearch includes OpenSearch (derived from Elasticsearch 7.10.2) and OpenSearch Dashboards (derived from Kibana 7.10.2).
-OpenSearch is the new home for the plugins and advanced features distributed with Open Distro for Elasticsearch.
-Open Distro for Elasticsearch will end with version 1.13
+OpenSearch includes OpenSearch (derived from Elasticsearch 7.10.2) and OpenSearch Dashboards (derived from Kibana 7.10.2), and a range of features like built-in security, anomaly detection, alerting, observability experiences, and more.

 1.2 Why was OpenSearch created?

 Developers embrace open source software for many reasons, one of the most important is the freedom to use that software where and how they wish.
 Elastic ceased making open source options available for Elasticsearch and Kibana, releasing them under the Elastic license, with source code available under the Elastic License or SSPL.
 These are not open source and do not offer users the same freedoms.
 Because of this, we made the decision to create a fork from the last Apache 2.0 version of Elasticsearch and Kibana and provide OpenSearch under the Apache License, Version 2.0 (ALv2).